xeodou/go-sqlcipher/README.md

 # Installation

-This package can be installed with the go get command:
+This package can be installed with the `go get` command:

-    go get github.com/xeodou/go-sqlcipher
+    go get github.com/mattn/go-sqlite3

-_go-sqlcipher_ is *cgo* package.
+_go-sqlite3_ is *cgo* package.
-If you want to build your app using go-sqlcipher, you need gcc.
+If you want to build your app using go-sqlite3, you need gcc.
-However, if you install _go-sqlcipher_ with `go install github.com/xeodou/go-sqlcipher`, you don't need gcc to build your app anymore.
+However, after you have built and installed _go-sqlite3_ with `go install github.com/mattn/go-sqlite3` (which requires gcc), you can build your app without relying on gcc in future.

-***Important: because this is a `CGO` enabled package you are required to set the environment variable `CGO_ENABLED=1` and have a `gcc` compile present within your path.***
+***Important: because this is a `CGO` enabled package, you are required to set the environment variable `CGO_ENABLED=1` and have a `gcc` compile present within your path.***

 # API Reference

-API documentation can be found here: http://godoc.org/github.com/xeodou/go-sqlcipher
+API documentation can be found [here](http://godoc.org/github.com/mattn/go-sqlite3).

-Examples can be found under the [examples](./_example) directory
+Examples can be found under the [examples](./_example) directory.

 # Connection String

 When creating a new SQLite database or connection to an existing one, with the file name additional options can be given.
-This is also known as a DSN string.
-(Data Source Name).
+This is also known as a DSN (Data Source Name) string.

 Options are append after the filename of the SQLite database.
-The database filename and options are seperated by an `?` (Question Mark).
+The database filename and options are separated by an `?` (Question Mark).
 Options should be URL-encoded (see [url.QueryEscape](https://golang.org/pkg/net/url/#QueryEscape)).

 This also applies when using an in-memory database instead of a file.

 Options can be given using the following format: `KEYWORD=VALUE` and multiple options can be combined with the `&` ampersand.

-This library supports dsn options of SQLite itself and provides additional options.
+This library supports DSN options of SQLite itself and provides additional options.

 Boolean values can be one of:
 * `0` `no` `false` `off`